 The Certificate in Disability and Physical Activity (DIPA) is offered through a collaboration between the School of Kinesiology and Health Studies and Revved Up , an adapted exercise program.
 The goal of the Revved Up program is to provide world-class, community-based exercise programming that fosters healthy living and quality of life among people living with mobility impairment, intellectual disability and/or cancer.
 Students in the certificate program will be on the front lines helping to make this goal a reality.
 Please see more information about the certificate program in the 2019-2020 DIPA Presentation.

-Primarily located in the SKHS, and in satellite locations at Providence Care Hospital and the Kingston YMCA, students learn about and participate in community-based programming for persons with disabilities.
+Primarily located in the SKHS, and in a satellite location at Providence Care Hospital, students learn about and participate in community-based programming for persons with disabilities.
 Students in the certificate program will get an opportunity to work closely with persons from a variety of special populations.
 If you are considering a career in healthcare or working with persons with a disability, you will gain valuable experience in addition to academic skills.
 In addition, students will:

 This certificate program is officially recognized by Queen’s and will be an additional credential noted on students transcripts.
 The requirements of the certificate program are summarized below.